glangsto/analyze/README.md

 * r.py  - Python function to read and plot the _raw_ spectra
 * s.py  - Python function to read all selected spectra in a directory and summarize the observations

-Place the programs an python code in the appropriate place for your system.
+Place the programs and python code in the appropriate place for your system.
 I often put all these programs and python code in my _Linux_ computer sub-directory _~/bin_ and update my path with:
 ```
 export PATH=~/bin:$PATH